Ekrin Athletics B37 Massage Gun Review: The Best Budget Theragun Alternative I've Tested

 How long does the Ekrin B37 battery last?

 Ekrin claims 8 hours.
 In my testing on speed 3 continuous, I got 7 hours and 22 minutes.
-That's the most accurate battery claim I've seen from any massage gun brand.
+That's the most accurate battery claim I've seen .

 Is the Ekrin B37 quiet enough for an apartment?